I tell fibs for a living. Okay, that was a fib, I’m a children’s story writer but isn’t that the same thing? I make

 My mum was elegant, beautiful and intelligent – I inherited her tiny bladder.
 This has resulted in so many hilarious compromising situations.
 Well usually more hilarious for my friends than me.
 My bare bottom must have appeared on motorway CCTV so many times over the years!
-I also gained my cooking skills from her – the difference being, she was begrudgingly brilliant at it, whereas the smoke alarm is the signal for my children that tea is ready to be endured.
-From her I also gained my love of books.
+I also gained my dislike of cooking from her – the difference being, she was begrudgingly brilliant at it, whereas the smoke alarm is the signal for my children that tea is ready to be endured.
+From Mum I also gained my love of books.
 She was always reading and always interested in what I was reading.
 Luckily for me, she was very calm and totally understood me – even if I didn’t understand myself.

 My father is my biggest influence.
 I spent most of my childhood with him as we shared the same hobbies.
 He would take me to pony events, car rallies and shows and taught me how to swim.
 He also taught me everything I know about the animals and the countryside we grew up in which is a strong influence in the stories I like to write.
 He is also very, very funny (and rather eccentric, but don’t tell him I told you!)
 Dad has that wonderful ability to retell a tale in such a way that even the most mundane events can sound uproarious with his retelling.
 Childhood was full of adventures with dad although we had to play them down to my mother.
 She would have been horrified at some of our antics!